-Gadsden, Alabama: Reb Helpy Helperton - Emma Sansom Statue"The Sunbonnet Heroine" was a noble maiden of the Confederacy who helped to chase the Yankees out of Alabama, at least for a little while.
+Gadsden, Alabama: Reb Helpy Helperton - Emma Sansom Statue"The Sunbonnet Heroine of the Confederacy" was a noble maiden who, on May 2, 1863, helped chase the Yankees out of Alabama.
+At least for a little while.

 - Broad St., Gadsden, AL